carlcorder/mail.sender/README.md

   your browser
 * A valid email address and subject are required when sending
 * View Email objects in H2 database by hitting `localhost:8080/h2-console` -> Connect
-  * application creates ~/test.h2.db, ~/test.lock.db, test.trace.db
+  * application creates ~/test.h2.db, ~/test.lock.db, ~/test.trace.db
 * Integration tests with `./gradlew test`